surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.7.2-rc.1 =
+= 11.7.2-rc.2 =

 (2022/03/22) Fixed detection of json scripts with unencoded characters in the post content.
 Fixed missing download information for add-ons in the config array.
+Fixed clearing the locale cache when switching locales.

 = 11.7.1 =